python/cpython/Doc/library/doctest.rst

 .. class:: Example(source, want[, exc_msg][, lineno][, indent][, options])

    A single interactive example, consisting of a Python statement and its expected output.
-The constructor arguments are used to initialize the member variables of the same names.
+The constructor arguments are used to initialize the attributes of the same names.

    .. versionadded:: 2.4

-   :class:`Example` defines the following member variables.
+   :class:`Example` defines the following attributes.
 They are initialized by the constructor, and should not be modified directly.